Kygo: 2018–2020: Golden Hour

-Kygo, via his socials, teased an unreleased Avicii track known as "Forever Yours".
-This track was first played by Avicii at Ultra Music Festival 2016 but never completed during his lifetime so Kygo gave his tropical touches to the song after Sandro Cavazza his fellow collaborator sent him the track and with due consent from Avicii's family.
+After his fellow and frequent collaborator, Sandro Cavazza, sent him an unreleased Avicii track known as "Forever Yours" and with due consent from Avicii's family, Kygo completed the song while adding his signature tropical house elements.
 The track was released on 24 January 2020.
-On 23 March 2020, Kygo announced via his social media that he had completed his third album titled Golden Hour.
-He then released the single "Like It Is", with Zara Larsson and Tyga, on 27 March 2020.
+On 23 March 2020, Kygo announced that he had completed his third album titled Golden Hour.
+He released the single "Like It Is", with Zara Larsson and Tyga, on 27 March 2020.
 On 2 April 2020, Kygo released "I'll Wait" with vocals by Sasha Sloan.
 The next day, a music video was released starring real-life American couple Rob Gronkowski and Camille Kostek containing personal footage of their life together.
 On 16 April 2020, Kygo collaborated with Moroccan-English singer Zak Abel on a track titled "Freedom".

-On 11 May 2020, Kygo officially announced the track list for the Golden Hour album.
-On 15 May 2020, he released another track, with OneRepublic, titled "Lose Somebody", along with the pre-order for the album.
+On 11 May 2020, Kygo announced the track list for the Golden Hour album.
+On 15 May 2020, he released "Lose Somebody", with OneRepublic.
 Kygo released the next single from the album, "The Truth", featuring Valerie Broussard (with whom he previously collaborated on "Think About You"), on 22 May 2020.
 Golden Hour was released on 29 May 2020.
 Kygo also collaborates with Jay Sean on the track: "Out Of My Mind", but the song is not released.

-On 11 July 2020, Kygo released a music video for the album track "Broken Glass" with German singer Kim Petras, 6 days later, Kygo released a remix of Tina Turner's "What's Love Got to Do with It".
+On 11 July 2020, Kygo released a music video for the album track "Broken Glass" with German singer Kim Petras, and 6 days later, Kygo released a remix of Tina Turner's "What's Love Got to Do with It".

 On 18 September 2020, Kygo released a remix of Donna Summer's "Hot Stuff".

-2021–present: Thrill of the Chase
+2021–2023: Thrill of the Chase

 On 15 April 2021, Kygo released the track "Gone Are The Days" with singer James Gillespie.

 On 13 August 2021, Kygo released a music video for the track "Love Me Now" featuring German singer Zoe Wees.

 On 15 October 2021, Kygo released the single "Undeniable" featuring American pop-rock band X Ambassadors.

 On 25 February 2022, Kygo released a song with DNCE called "Dancing Feet".
-It is the first song that DNCE will have on their upcoming album, after their three-year hiatus.

-On 11 November 2022, Kygo surprise released his fourth album, Thrill of the Chase.
+On 11 November 2022, Kygo released his fourth album, Thrill of the Chase as a surprise album.

+On 31 March 2023, Kygo released a remix of the song "Say Say Say" by Paul McCartney and Michael Jackson.